Homemade Zucchini Muffins: Your Family’s New Favorite

 Zucchini muffins are at the top of my Favorite Muffins to Bake list.
 Not only are they are easy to make in under 45 minutes, they are tender, with a delicate cinnamon flavor, and go great with a cup of hot black or herbal tea—coffee, too!

-In addition, they are dairy free, so lactose-intolerant people: Worry not!
+In addition, they’re dairy free, so lactose-intolerant people: Worry not!
 And with no salt added, they are perfect for those who are watching their salt intake.
-But don’t worry, you won’t miss the salt or the dairy, as these Zucchini Muffins are delicious.
+But don’t worry, you won’t miss the salt or the dairy, as these Zucchini Muffins are absolutely delicious.
 You’ll definitely want more than one!

 Subscribe Chamomile